-The post-war period marked the decline of Downtown as the main social and economic hub.
+The post-war period marked the decline of downtown as the main social and economic hub.
 Automobile culture completely changed the housing patterns and shopping habits of Americans across the country.
 As a result, Tucson's geographic center was gradually being drawn farther and farther east.
-This manifested within development in the Sunshine Mile.
+This decline in downtown manifested itself in enhanced development in the Sunshine Mile.
 Specialty stores, car dealerships, restaurants, and banks all developed and flourished along the edge of the road.